denvermullets/denvermullets/README.md

 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/ryanvaznis) || [Twitter](https://twitter.com/ryanvaznis) || ryan.vaznis@gmail.com
 - ⚡ Fun fact: [I was on tv](https://vimeo.com/381425882) for a little bit and I think it's still in rotation

+### Currently Working On
+- [Joberino](https://github.com/denvermullets/joberino-portal-frontend) - A local job scraper that pulls from job sites within the last 24hrs so you can stay on top of unique job postings day to day.
+Hide jobs you don't want and hides all Senior level jobs.
+Feel free to fork / clone and make PR's!

 ### Deployed Projects

 - [Wax Chromatics](https://waxchromatics.com) - A vinyl record collection site built in React w/a Rails API backend